 Click a location to view its holding queue.
 Click View Link Configuration to determine the address of each location and access the agent consoles of other domains and of post offices that belong to the local domain.
 Click View TCP/IP Connections to view incoming and outgoing TCP/IP links.
-Click View Gateways to restrict the list to just gateways.
+Click View Internet Agents to restrict the list to just the agents.